College of Engineering

 Biomedical engineering (BME) is the application of engineering tools for solving problems in biology and medicine.
 It is an engineering discipline that is practiced by professionals trained primarily as engineers, who specialize in medical and biological applications.
 As engineers, BMEs are engaged in design and problem solving.
 BMEs assert their multidisciplinary expertise for designing new medical instruments and devices, applying engineering principles for understanding and repairing the human body, and for decision making and cost containment using engineering tools.
 BME is an interdisciplinary profession.
 BMEs often work in teams consisting of engineers, physicians, biologists, nurses and therapists.

-Bioinstrumentation and Micro-electromechanical Systems (BioMEMS) is the application of electronics and measurement principles and techniques to develop devices used in diagnosis and treatment of disease.
-It involves knowledge in bioelectronics, biosignal processing, or biocomputing.
-Examples include medical instruments and devices such as the electrocardiogram cardiac pacemaker, blood pressure measurement, hemoglobin oxygen saturation, kidney dialysis, and ventilators.
-Microelectromechanical systems (BioMEMS) and microscale phenomena is an emerging area of research in biomedical engineering.
-Many of life's fundamental processes take place on the micro and nano scale.
-The ability to engineer systems at the cellular scale enables the creation of new tools, instruments and methods for the quantitative study of cell biology.
-Understanding cell function and behavior is essential for the development of new treatments and therapies.
-Neuroengineering involves the use of engineering technology to study the function of various neural systems and involves the development of implantable technology and materials for neuroprosthetic and rehabilitation applications or basic neuroscience studies.
+Bioinstrumentation is the application of electronics, measurement principles and techniques to develop devices used in diagnosis and treatment of disease.
+Examples include medical instruments and devices such as the electrocardiogram, cardiac pacemaker, blood pressure measurement, hemoglobin oxygen saturation, kidney dialysis, and ventilators.
+Micro-electromechanical systems (BioMEMS) and micro-scale phenomena can be used to engineer systems at the cellular scale which enables the creation of new tools, instruments and methods for the quantitative study of cell biology.
+Neuroengineering involves using engineering technology to study the function of neural systems and the development of implantable technology for neuroprosthetic and rehabilitation applications.

-Biomedical imaging designs and enhances systems for noninvasive human imaging by measuring the body's response to physical phenomena.
-Although the field has traditionally concentrated on anatomical imaging for diagnostic information, it is expanding into functional and therapeutic applications.
+Biomedical imaging designs and enhances systems for noninvasive human imaging by measuring the body's response to physical phenomena (from molecular to anatomical).
+Though the field has traditionally concentrated on anatomical imaging for diagnostic information, it is expanding into functional and therapeutic applications.
 Advanced capabilities result when fundamentals of engineering, physics, and computer technology are applied in conjunction with the expertise of clinical collaborators.

 These specialty areas frequently depend on each other.
 Often the biomedical engineer who works in an applied field will use knowledge gathered by biomedical engineers working in more basic areas.
 For example, the design of an artificial hip is greatly aided by a biomechanical study of the hip.
 The forces which are applied to the hip can be considered in the design and material selection for the prosthesis.
 Similarly, the design of systems to electrically stimulate paralyzed muscle to move in a controlled way uses knowledge of the behavior of the human musculoskeletal system.
 The selection of appropriate materials used in these devices falls within the realm of the biomaterials engineer.
 These are examples of the interactions among the specialty areas of biomedical engineering.